create3000/x_ite/docs/_posts/components/HAnim/HAnimDisplacer.md

 ### MFVec3f [in, out] **displacements** [ ]

-Displacements are a set of SFVec3f values added to neutral/resting position of each of the corresponding HAnimSegment vertices (or HAnimJoint/HAnimHumanoid vertices) referenced by coordIndex field.
+*displacements* are a set of SFVec3f values added to neutral/resting position of each of the corresponding HAnimSegment vertices (or HAnimJoint/HAnimHumanoid vertices) referenced by coordIndex field.

 #### Hint